Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 Simply rotate your phone to landscape screen orientation to switch from basic to scientific calculator.

-5. The Mirror app to check your appearance
+5. Use the Mirror app to check your appearance

 Use the Mirror app to check your appearance and make some touch ups.
 Tap the screen once to pause the image.
 You can also long tap on the screen for a surprise.